fitzode/university_finder/README.md

-University finder UI
+# University Finder

-#instruction
+This app is for students that will go to university.

+#instructions
+-
-flutter clean
+- flutter clean
-flutter pub get
+- flutter pub get
+- flutter run